Meenakshi0313/AdventureWorks-Executive-BI-Suite/README.md

 ### 📊 Dashboard Previews & Business Insights

-*Click each section below to expand the screenshot.*
+💡 Tip: Click on any heading below to view the interactive dashboard screenshots and deep-dive insights.

 <details>
   <summary> 🏠 Home Page </summary>